4mugala/BeeApp/README.md

 # beeApp
-BeeApp is simple note pad for wide usage -- it's up to the user -- but generally it's for jonting any down.
+BeeApp is a simple note pad for taking plain notes.

 # Features
 ## Find in note